jawj/iphoto-flickr/README.md

 It makes no more than 1 request/second to the API, in line with Flickr's limit of 3600 requests/hour.

+Hats off to the [flickraw gem](https://github.com/hanklords/flickraw) for doing all the Flickr donkey work.

 Strengths
 ---------